 Flex time are hours worked over your scheduled hours up to forty (40) hours.
 Flex time will be computed at straight time.
-Employees are encouraged to work with their supervisor/manager to schedule and use flex time within sixty (60) days of when it is accrued.
+Employees are encouraged to work with their supervisor/manager to schedule and use flex time within sixty (60) thirty (30) days of when it is accrued.
 Flex time hours earned, but not used, up through the end of May of the fiscal year will be cashed out at the end of the current fiscal year.
 However, in the event that a Public Health Emergency hinders staff from using flex time hours, exceptions may be granted at the Public Health Administrator's discretion to extend the timeframe for using flex time hours.
+When an employee is separated from employment with North Central Public Health District, any remaining flex time will be paid to the employee.